Ethical Storytelling: Journalism and Media Literacy

 Storytelling and Verification Techniques

 BBC Africa Eye published an outstanding piece of journalism in September this year.
-Anatomy of a Killing brings together open source verification software and crowdsourcing (not dissimilar the Bellingcat model) to investigate the killing of two children and two women in Cameroon.
+Anatomy of a Killing brings together open-source verification software and crowdsourcing (not dissimilar to the Bellingcat model) to investigate the killing of two children and two women in Cameroon.